OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   :alt: Import a shapefile
   :align: center

+Let the Coordinate Reference System Selector to default (WGS 84 EPSG:4326) and hit ``OK``.
 The shapefile should be imported into PostGIS with no errors.
 Close the PostGIS manager and get back to the main QGIS window.

 Now load the SIDS data into the map using the 'Add PostGIS Layer'